American Civil War 1861 – 1865

 William Francis Bartlett Medal Award

-Award presentation April 9th – 6pm cocktail hour 7pm dinner.
-The American Civil War Museum is pleased to announce the establishment of the William Francis Bartlett Medal awarded annually to an American leader in business, politics or the military who best exemplifies character, selfless-service, and courage in adversity as well as patriotic commitment to the ideals of the United States of America.
-Tickets available until April 1st.
-Find out more!
+The American Civil War Museum has established the William Francis Bartlett Medal awarded annually to an American leader in business, politics or the military who best exemplifies character, selfless-service, and courage in adversity as well as patriotic commitment to the ideals of the United States of America.

 Explore the ACWM artifact collection